 The library's circulating items include books, periodicals, audio, and video materials.
 Non-circulating items include Course Reserves and Reference Materials for use in the library.
+SSU Library Circulation Policy is posted on Moodle and on the Website.
 Library privileges start with the first day of the first enrollment quarter for students, and with the first day of employment for faculty and staff.
 Each borrower that uses his/her circulation privileges assumes full responsibility for all materials charged to his or her account and for knowledge and acceptance of library policies regarding borrowing materials from the library, including loan periods, renewals, returns, and fine rates.